 After having completed a baccalaureate degree, college graduates may wish to take additional courses to earn a second bachelor's degree, to complete teacher certification, or to learn new skills.
-Upon presentation to the registrar of a diploma or official transcript, a student may enroll in any Geneva course or program of studies at the regular fee.
+Upon presentation to the registrar of an official transcript showing a conferred baccalaureate degree, a student may enroll in any Geneva course or program of studies at the regular fee.
 In addition, Geneva offers six graduate degree programs.